Friday 16 December 2011

 Of course, she looked quite happy, oblivious, they say a dog can't smell its own rancidness.
 Getting up with fleas, indeed.

 I don't know what the boy equivalent is?
 I'm not sure there is one?
 A smelly foreskin?
 I'm not sure you can really smell that underneath clothes.
 Too closed in, to many layers between it and the world.
-Where Rachel B. had on a dress, with only a thin layer of cotton, I can only assume, between me and her mess.
+Where Rachel had on a dress, with only a thin layer of cotton, I can only assume, between me and her mess.

 A dirty foreskin only takes a few sucks and it is clean and the smell is gone?
 Does a snatch work the same way?
 I'll have to ask my mate George, he loves talking about that stuff.
 That is, of course, what girls have in their favour, straight boys don't care if it stinks, just as long as they let them in.